tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 - Abstraction is not about _hiding_ as is often thought, it is about _separating_.
 - By way of separation we make analysis easier and improve our understanding.

-The metaphor we will use to illustrate composition is a chocolate factory.
+The metaphor we will use to illustrate composition is a chocolate factory. 🍫

 - The machines operate from right to left with conveyor belts.
 - 🍫 ⬅️ ⬅️ ⬅️ packaging ⬅️ ⬅️ ⬅️ small pieces ⬅️ ⬅️ ⬅️ cooled blocks ⬅️ ⬅️ ⬅️ melted chocolate
 - We are the engineers responsible for managing the machines.
 - One day the CEO comes to us with a problem: our competitors are producing more chocolate than we are, and we need to make more.
-- The machines cannot be sped up, and there is no space for more machines.
+- The machines cannot be sped up, and there is no space for additional machines.
 - What can we do?

-Back to the code.
+💻 Back to the code.

 - We could get rid of the `tmp` variables that take up too much space, and nest the function calls.